Újpest FC: Rivalries

 Újpest are in rivalry with several teams from Budapest including Ferencváros, MTK Budapest, Budapest Honvéd and several provincial clubs such as Debrecen and Diósgyőr.
-Since Újpest have been the third most successful club of the Hungarian Football history by winning 20 Hungarian League titles and 9 Hungarian Cup titles and the most successful Hungarian club in the European football competitions in the 1970s every club in the Hungarian League wants to defeat them.
+Since Újpest have been the third most successful club of the Hungarian Football history by winning 20 Hungarian League titles and nine Hungarian Cup titles, and the most successful Hungarian club in the European football competitions in the 1970s, every club in the Hungarian League wants to defeat them.

-The rivalry with Ferencváros dates back to 1930s when Újpest won their first Hungarian League title.
+The rivalry with Ferencváros dates back to the 1930s when Újpest won their first Hungarian League title.
 Since then the fixture between the two teams attracts the most spectators in the domestic league.
-The matches between the two team often ends in violence which causes big trouble for the Hungarian football.
+The matches between the two teams often ends in violence which can cause big trouble for the HFF and Hungarian football in general.
 The proposal of personal registration was refused by both clubs.